phdonner/phdonner/README.md

 > **Philip Donner**
 > I'm Philip Donner, a volunteer software developer, technical writer, and multilingual documentation enthusiast.
->
-> Currently developing tools for rural fiber-optic network management and smart village projects in Finland.
+> My current ambition is to develop tools for rural fiber-optic network management and smart village projects in Finland.
+> RuralDevKit is a framework which is meant to became a cross-platform package for our own village network cooperative,
+> but perhaps later on for developers with similar interests in Finland and in the EU.

 ## About me